At Huntcliff School we recognise students as Gifted & Talented, or More Able, for a range of reasons.

 We classify The More Able as students who scored more than 110 on average across their KS2 tests (post-2016) or who achieved the highest average SAT results (pre-2016) across their cohort.
 Maths and English teachers are aware of students who scored particularly highly in their area.
 In addition, staff are aware of students who show particular ability in their subject.

 We continually offer an extensive range of opportunities for these particular students as part of their personal and educational development.
 Programmes and projects that have occurred in previous years include University visits (including to Oxford), taking part in the BBC School News Report and Science Club.
 The Brilliant Club – which links students with Durham University – is now an established part of our provision for Year 9.
-We aim to give these students opportunities and our staff focus to ensure they make maximum progress.

 This area is led by Mr Henderson.